Freedom boat club

 outcomes

-Increased Member Engagement: The new platform saw a 40% uptick in member logins and interactions within the first three months post-launch.
+The new platform saw an uptick in member logins and interactions within the first three months post-launch.Streamlined Reservations

-Streamlined Reservations: Boat bookings became more efficient, with a 25% reduction in booking-related support inquiries, indicating improved user satisfaction.
+Boat bookings became more efficient, reducing booking-related support inquiries, indicating improved user satisfaction.Positive Feedback

-If I had more time, I would have pushed for formal usability testing with real members to validate our assumptions before launch.
+Members praised the platform's intuitive design and valuable resources, leading to higher overall satisfaction and increased participation in club events.With more time, I would have pushed for formal usability testing with current members to validate our assumptions before launch.
 However, this project reinforced my ability to translate business needs into user-friendly digital experiences, optimize booking workflows, and balance stakeholder expectations with practical UX solutions.
-These are skills I’m excited to bring to my next role.
+These are all skills I’m excited to bring to my next role.

 We first conducted a session with our client to establish the central idea of the project and to identify the following principles that support our designs while keeping in mind user goals, pain points, and business objectives: